dnrobin/awg-matlab/README.md

-# awg-matlab v0.8
+# awg-matlab v0.8.1

-Arrayed waveguide grating (AWG) simulator designed as a series of functional blocks.
+Arrayed waveguide grating (AWG) simulator for nanophotonics designed as a series of functional blocks.
 See the example script file for an AWG simulation where the design parameters may be tweaked.
-The apps folder contains an installer for a self-contained app with an intuitive graphical user interface producing the overall inssertion loss spectrum from the provided design parameters.
+The apps folder contains an installer for a self-contained app with an intuitive graphical user interface producing the overall inssertion loss spectrum for the provided design parameters.

 ## Version history